-7 A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
+A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
 Each/All - The intentional inclusion and recognition of every individual and the many cultural identities they navigate (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

 Diverse - Representative of the experiences and cultural identities of individuals and community (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

-Competency Level 1: Level 2: Level 3: Theme Foundational Mobilizing and Power Building Agenda Driving Analyzes and Understands how to identify high-quality qualitative and Understands how to help others utilize research to inform decision-making and the development of effective and equitable programs and policy content to strengthen our professions and the learning of all students Leverages the resources of the organization to collaborate with applies research quantitative research and how research informs the programs and internal and external stakeholders to analyze, evaluate and to determine policies that affect our professions and the learning of all students communicate education research to strengthen our professions the potential using a race equity lens and the learning of all students using a race equity lens impact on our professions and the learning of all students 8 Training Considerations Develops an understanding of how to find, evaluate, and use high-quality research (e.g. validity, appropriateness for needs, importance, and social and cultural context) to impact our professions and the learning of all students Training Considerations Engages with others to understand the appropriate use of research in the development, implementation, and evaluation of education policies and programs (e.g. summarize, distill and display complex data and communicate to and with appropriate audiences, integrate relevant research into programs) Training Considerations Lead the development, implementation and evaluation of system- level strategies for communicating research to drive program development and decisions about our professions and the learning of all students (e.g. summarize, distill and display complex data and communicate to and with appropriate audiences, integrate relevant research into programs)
+Competency Theme Level 1: Foundational Level 2: Mobilizing and Power Building Level 3: Agenda Driving Analyzes and applies research to determine the potential impact Understands how to identify high-quality qualitative and quantitative research and how research informs the programs and policies that affect our professions and the learning of all students using a race equity lens Understands how to help others utilize research to inform decision-making and the development of effective and equitable programs and policy content to strengthen our professions and the learning of all students Leverages the resources of the organization to collaborate with internal and external stakeholders to analyze, evaluate and communicate education research to strengthen our professions and the learning of all students using a race equity lens on our professions and the learning of all students Learning Considerations Develops an understanding of how to find, evaluate, and use high-quality research (e.g. validity, appropriateness for needs, importance, and social and cultural context) to impact our professions and the learning of all students Learning Considerations Engages with others to understand the appropriate use of research in the development, implementation, and evaluation of education policies and programs (e.g. summarize, distill and display complex data and communicate to and with appropriate audiences, integrate relevant research into programs) Learning Considerations Lead the development, implementation and evaluation of system-level strategies for communicating research to drive program development and decisions about our professions and the learning of all students (e.g. summarize, distill and display complex data and communicate to and with appropriate audiences, integrate relevant research into programs)

-8 A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
+A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
 Each/All - The intentional inclusion and recognition of every individual and the many cultural identities they navigate (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

 Diverse - Representative of the experiences and cultural identities of individuals and community (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).